Why you’ll love this pork cutlets recipe:

 What is the difference between pork schnitzel and tonkatsu?

-Pork schnitzel and tonkatsu are both breaded fried pork cutlets.
-While pork schnitzel is German, tonkatsu is Japanese version of pork cutlets.
+Pork schnitzel and tonkatsu are both breaded and fried pork cutlets.
+The German version is pork schnitzel, and the Japanese version is tonkatsu.
 That’s it!

 - In Germany and Austria, pork schnitzel is served with lemon wedges, and sometimes with cream sauce.